Characters: Dissidia: Final Fantasy - Warriors of Cosmos

 - Gorgeous George: If you dislike Bartz, for whatever reason, his Dancer outfit definitely makes him this.
 Dresses flamboyantly?
 Check.
 Mimes some actions of the female cast?
 You bet.
 A legitimate threat?
 Don't you forget it.

-- Older Than He Looks: Somewhat.
+- Older Than They Look: Somewhat.
 He actually looks his age, but since most of the other heroes are in their teens, it can come as a surprise that Bartz is one of the oldest, tied with Cecil at around 20 and just under the 21-year-old Cloud.
 That does not keep 17-year-old Squall from acting as Team

 Dad Mom towards him and Zidane.